 - Cooperate with our endeavour to conduct a satisfactory Know Your Customer (KYC) and Know Your Business (KYB).

-- Evidence of your valid registration with or authorisation by the Financial Conduct Authority (FCA) or EEA passported licence, and any other necessary licensing authority.
+- Evidence of your valid registration with or authorisation by the Financial Conduct Authority (FCA) and any other necessary licensing authority.

 - Your financial status, business model and operating records demonstrating to us your future business viability.